httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Byte sequences can be conveyed in Structured Headers.

-The ABNF for a byte sequence in textual HTTP headers is:
+The ABNF for a byte sequence in HTTP headers is:

 ~~~ abnf
 sh-binary = "*" *(base64) "*"
 base64    = ALPHA / DIGIT / "+" / "/" / "="
 ~~~

-In textual HTTP headers, a byte sequence is delimited with asterisks and encoded using base64 ({{!RFC4648}}, Section 4).
+In HTTP headers, a byte sequence is delimited with asterisks and encoded using base64 ({{!RFC4648}}, Section 4).
 For example:

 ~~~ example
 Example-BinaryHdr: *cHJldGVuZCB0aGlzIGlzIGJpbmFyeSBjb250ZW50Lg==*